Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 }'
 ```

+If the plan is set to cancel the subscription having past due invoice (refer to [Plan billing option](/docs/manage_product_foundry/manage_product_plans#billing-information)), the system will automatically cancel the corresponding subscription and initiate the deprovisioning of corresponding Access and Credentials to prevent the consumer abusing his subscription.

 ### Invoice void flow

 If the initial subscription invoice was never paid and the consumer terminated his subscription, the existing invoice is put in the **void** state.